 The Company performance is based on its sole activity as a provider of unit-linked insurance products and the income related to the management and administration of those policies.
-The Company does not have any Shareholder investments in securitisation instruments; however it does hold some within Unit Linked funds.
+The Company does not have any shareholder investments in securitisation instruments; however, it does hold some within unit-linked funds.

-The only material lease arrangement that Company has entered into is an operating lease on its office.
-The lease runs until 2021.
+The only material lease arrangement that Company has entered is an operating lease on its office.
+The 10-year lease runs until 13 September 2031.